jamesra/nornir.github.io/source/overview/overview.rst

 Having stage meta-data saves Nornir from needing to calculate the offsets between all tiles and estimating a layout.

-Stages are rarely perfectly precise particularly at nm scale resolutions.
-Below is an image showing the stage position reported by the JEOL scope at the intersection of four tiles.
+Stages are not perfect.
+Below are four overlapping tiles positioned using the stage coordinates reported by the JEOL scope.

 .. figure:: JamesRA.020.png
    :scale: 50%